 Which menstrual cup is the softest?

-We created our Pixie Cup Luxe with a softer, more pliable silicone.
-While many people do fine with our regular Pixie Cup, the Luxe is a great choice for younger girls or first-time cup users because it is gentler and easier to fold.
+We created our Soft Pixie Cups with a softer, more pliable silicone.
+While many people do fine with our regular Pixie Cup, the Slim is a great choice for younger girls or first-time cup users because it is gentler and easier to fold.
 We’ve also found it to be a great option for anyone with a tilted uterus or lower cervix.

 Which menstrual cup leaks the least?